AdobeDocs/genstudio.en/help/user-guide/insights/experiences.md

 ![Ad details with metrics and ad placements](../../assets/insights-ad-details.png)

+### Text attributes

-Below the [!UICONTROL Performance by ad placement] section is a list of attributes associated with the ad.
+Below the Ad preview is a list of **[!UICONTROL Text attributes]** associated with the ad.
+When assets and experiences are approved and stored in [!DNL Content], GenStudio for Performance Marketers generates tags based on their inherent features.
+See [Asset details](../content/asset-details.md#system-metadata) for details about system metadata.

 ### Ad placements